Here you'll find answers to some of the most common questions about the Structural Awards.

 What type of project is suitable for entry?

-The Structural Awards are open to projects of all sizes from around the world.
-All projects must represent the design and construction of a built structure that was completed or is due to be completed between 27 April 2022 – 28 April 2023.
+The Structural Awards are open to projects of all sizes from around the world that represent the design and construction of a built structure.

 Who can enter?